bergsans/parrot-javascript-vs-sed/README.md

 ![screenshot1.png](screenshot1.png)
 (From my machine, POP_OS!)

-This is a simplistic Bash JavaScript syntax highlighter.
-It doesn't use a parser, only regular expressions.
-Use it if you want, but if you need a good syntax highlighter for Bash you should look elsewhere.
-This project is only meant to compare two versions.
-One using JavaScript, one using sed.

-Often we use JavaScript or similar languages to solve small problems.
+Often we use JavaScript or similar languages to solve small problems, too small problems.
 This is sometimes a mistake and this is an example.
+Compare my JavaScript solution with my sed solution.
+The sed/Bash-solution is very simple, but does the job.

 Surely, we could make a more advanced syntax highlighter but this is advanced enough.
 Already with a simplistic solution, we have some quantity code.
+Is it reasonable to use a language like JavaScript to solve this task, even if scaled it?
 Is JavaScript the right tool for the job?
-It depends on the scope.
-If the scope is small my answer is no. Compare my JavaScript solution with my sed solution.
-The sed/Bash-solution is very simple, but does the job.
+It depends on the scope, I guess.

+We could arge, this is an unrealistic project and that the project should've used a parser or more advanced regular expressions.
+This is true.
+But at the same time it's not hard to imagine cases when our scope is small and we still sometimes use JavaScript or Python.
+Perhaps we shouldn't?

 Also, if we make a (un-systematic though) benchmark using the gnu tool time we see a huge difference in performance.
-The sed-version is, when used on the example-file, close to 5-6 times faster *on my machine.
+The sed-version is, when used on a example-file in the GitHub-repo, close to 5-6 times faster on my machine.
 However, we should not trust micro-benchmarks.
-But more importantly here, the difference in speed doesn't really matter in this context.
+But I guess they communicate… something.

 `$ time ./hi-sed example-js-file.js` outputs,
 ```